Newcastle the worst Champions League contender as clear qualification favourites emerge

 Newcastle have a miserable record in the Champions League contenders mini-table and Aston Villa are one of two clubs who should have the biggest say.

-Despite this being an obviously rubbish and predictable Premier League season, there is a fine race for Champions League qualification brewing between two members of the collapsed Big Six and seven sides who were promoted from the Championship within the eight years.
+Despite this being an obviously rubbish and predictable Premier League season, there is a fine race for Champions League qualification brewing between two members of the collapsed Big Six and seven sides who were promoted from the Championship within the last eight years.

-The remaining matches between the Champions League contenders could be the most important of all – each team has at least four such six-pointers left – and that bodes better for some than others, looking at a mini-table of those results so far.
+So the remaining matches between the Champions League contenders could be the most important of all – each team has at least four such six-pointers left – and that bodes better for some than others, looking at a mini-table of those results so far.

 Brentford will decide everything, basically.